liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 Replace the old exception with the equivalent inner class exception as follows:

-- `DuplicateUserScreenNameException` -> UserScreenNameException.MustNotBeDuplicate
+- `DuplicateUserScreenNameException` &rarr;
+`UserScreenNameException.MustNotBeDuplicate`
-- `DuplicateUserEmailAddressException`-> UserEmailAddressException.MustNotBeDuplicate
+- `DuplicateUserEmailAddressException` &rarr;
+`UserEmailAddressException.MustNotBeDuplicate`

 #### Why was this change made?

-In order to provide more information to clients of the services API about what is the root cause of the error.
-This should allow for easier recovery when it is possible and to provide a more helpful error message to the end user otherwise.
+To provide more information to clients of the services API about the root cause of an error.
+This provides a more helpful error message to the end user, and allows for easier recovery, when possible.